wp-plugins/dynamic-content-gallery-plugin/README.txt

 * ID: designed for Pages, this method can also be used for mixing Pages and Posts in the gallery.
 * Custom Post Type: display up to 15 images from one selected Custom Post Type

-Image file management settings provide comprehensive options for how images are referenced, either by Auto, Full URL or Partial URL options.
+Image file management settings provide comprehensive options for how images are referenced, either by Featured Images, Full URL or Partial URL options.

-Default images can be defined for each category (One Category and Multi Option display methods), which are used as "fall-backs" in the event that a Post does not have the necessary custom field set up, and thereby ensures that the gallery will always display images.
+Default images can be defined for each category or term (One Category, Multi Option and Custom Post display methods), which are used as "fall-backs" in the event that a Post does not have the necessary custom field set up, and thereby ensures that the gallery will always display images.
 (Note that this functionality is not available when used in WordPress Multisite).

 There are a wide range of CSS and javascript Settings for configuring the look and behaviour of the gallery.